- Open Access

 Velocity of molar protraction (in mm/month)

-Repeated measures ANOVA with the subject as repeated factor revealed a significant difference between both methods in terms of velocity of protraction
+Repeated measures ANOVA with the subject as the repeated factor and the protraction method [Herbst; TAD] and location [left;right] as fixed factors revealed a significant difference (p = 0.008) between both methods, in terms of duration of protraction, with an increased molar protraction velocity in Herbst-treated subjects, but no significant differences in terms of duration of left- or right-sided protraction (Table 3).

 While the implementation of mini-screw or TAD-supported reinforcement during orthodontic protraction of teeth in edentulous sites has been widely accepted as a concept for creating maximum anchorage [21–23], the common downsides of this technique are a potential loosening or tilting of TADs following loading [16, 24], potential collateral damage to roots during inter-radicular TAD placement [16, 25, 26], and, in clinical situations in which either contra-indications apply or patients or their guardians object to TAD placement for personal reasons.
 Moreover, proportions of (mid-palatal) TAD failure have been reported to be much more pronounced in patients who are aged 15 or younger, with success rates of about 71 %, indicating a need for offering alternative treatment approaches .
 Therefore, the use of fixed, functional appliances such as the Herbst appliance, which are readily available in orthodontic surgeries, suggests itself to be a viable treatment option for gaining anchorage during mandibular molar protraction.
 Our study objective of comparing the clinical effectiveness of the two treatment approaches in terms of providing maximum anchorage during lingual orthodontic molar protraction therefore seems justified.